istio/istio.io/content/en/docs/ambient/usage/ztunnel/index.md

 ## Introduction {#introsection}

-This guide describes in-depth the functionality and usage of the ztunnel proxy and Layer 4 networking functions in Istio ambient mesh.
-To simply try out Istio ambient mesh, follow the [Ambient Quickstart](/docs/ambient/getting-started/) instead.
+This guide describes in-depth the functionality and usage of the ztunnel proxy and Layer 4 networking functions in Istio ambient mode.
+To simply try out Istio ambient mode, follow the [Ambient Quickstart](/docs/ambient/getting-started/) instead.
 This guide follows a user journey and works through multiple examples to detail the design and architecture of Istio ambient.
 It is highly recommended to follow the topics linked below in sequence.

 * [Introduction](#introsection)
 * [Current Caveats](#caveats)